mamadhosein23/neon-button-hover/README.md

-# Neon Button Hover Effect ✨
+✨ Neon Button Hover Effect

-A skewed glowing neon button created using pure HTML & CSS.
+A modern, skewed neon button crafted with pure HTML & CSS, featuring a smooth and eye-catching glow animation on hover.

-## Preview
+🔍 Preview

-Hover over the button to see the glowing animation.
+Hover over the button to experience the vibrant neon glow effect.

-## Technologies
+🛠️ Technologies Used

-- HTML5
+HTML5

-- CSS3 (pseudo-elements, transitions)
+CSS3 (Pseudo-elements, Transitions)

-## Author
+👨‍💻 Author

 Mohammad Hosein Gholami